Queatz/Closer/Features.md

 [ ] "Pulses" of invites so masses of people join at the exact same time
     [ ] Limited join times (can only join on Saturday at 2pm!)

-# MKTG: Marketing Feature
+# MKTG: Marketing Feature Roles
-Market with free tacos / market closer as a temporary app download / download closer on October 25th treasure box
+ [ ] Market with free tacos / market closer as a temporary app download / download closer on October 25th treasure box [ ] Roles: Suggestion finder, event hoster, etc

 # Feature: Mute groups